omeldar/raytracer/README.md

 ### 🔷 Geometry & Shading

 - **Smooth Shading for Triangles**
   Add support for smooth shading using vertex normals (3 normals per triangle), enabling smooth transitions between adjacent triangle surfaces.

 ### ✨ Materials

 - **Refractions (Glass-like Materials)**
   Add support for transparent, refractive materials with configurable IOR (index of refraction).
+Make sure when ray enters on 90° to surface it may create weird effects (possible divison by zero)

+- **Caustics and Colored Shadows**
+  Allow materials to bend light causting colored / caustic shadows.

 - **Configurable absorption for materials**
   Implement configurable absorption per object for exponential falloff in dielectric objects.

 - **Material Assignment and Parsing**